Dheep13/IS-Migration/architecture/system-flow-diagram.md

 ## 🎯 **Project Objective**

-The **BoomiToIS Integration Platform** is an AI-powered system designed to automate the migration of integration flows from **Dell Boomi** and **MuleSoft** platforms to **SAP Integration Suite**.
+The **BoomiToIS Integration Platform** is an AI-powered system designed to automate the migration of integration flows from **Boomi** and **MuleSoft** platforms to **SAP Integration Suite**.
 This addresses the critical business need for organizations transitioning their integration architecture to SAP's cloud-native integration platform.

 ### **Business Challenge**
 - **Manual Migration Complexity**: Converting integration flows between platforms requires deep technical expertise and significant time investment